AdaCore/gnatstudio/docs/users_guide/extending.rst

   using the :file:`<filter>`, :file:`<filter_and>` and :file:`<filter_or>`
   tags.
 Use these tags to further restrict when the command is valid.
-For example, you can use them to specify that the command only applies to Ada files or only if a source editor is currently selected.
+For example, you can use them to specify that the command only applies to Ada files, or only if a source editor is currently selected.

 The filters tags
 ^^^^^^^^^^^^^^^^